anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-04-20-Extract-Stock-Sentiment-from-News-Headlines.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="5.-BREAKING-NEWS:-NLTK-Crushes-Sentiment-Estimates">5.
-BREAKING NEWS: NLTK Crushes Sentiment Estimates<a class="anchor-link" href="#5.-BREAKING-NEWS:-NLTK-Crushes-Sentiment-Estimates"> </a></h2><p>Now that we have the data and the algorithm loaded, we will get to the core of the matter: programmatically predicting sentiment out of news headlines!
+<h2 id="BREAKING-NEWS:-NLTK-Crushes-Sentiment-Estimates">BREAKING NEWS: NLTK Crushes Sentiment Estimates<a class="anchor-link" href="#BREAKING-NEWS:-NLTK-Crushes-Sentiment-Estimates"> </a></h2><p>Now that we have the data and the algorithm loaded, we will get to the core of the matter: programmatically predicting sentiment out of news headlines!
 Luckily for us, VADER is very high level so, in this case, we will not adjust the model further<sup>*</sup> other than the lexicon additions from before.</p>
 <p><sup>*</sup>VADER "out-of-the-box" with some extra lexicon would likely translate into <strong>heavy losses</strong> with real money.
 A real sentiment analysis tool with chances of being profitable will require a very extensive and dedicated to finance news lexicon.
 Furthermore, it might also not be enough using a pre-packaged model like VADER.</p>
 </div>
 </div>